-The number of runway incursions affecting European & global airports remains a significant safety concern despite several initiatives launched over the past 10 years.
-Version 3.0 of European Action Plan for the Prevention of Runway Incursions (EAPPRI v3.0), promotes a renewed strategy to re-focus and re-energise ongoing actions being taken across the aviation industry.
-ECA has been one of the key stakeholders to have contributed to this action plan, managing to keep the original text for Local Runway Safety Team (LRST) composition.
-This wording is in line with ICAO RST Handbook & ensures pilot & ATCO associations participation in LRST.
+The number of runway incursions affecting European and global airports remains a significant safety concern despite several initiatives launched over the past 10 years.
+Version 3.0 of European Action Plan for the Prevention of Runway Incursions (EAPPRI v3.0), promotes a renewed strategy to re-focus and reenergise ongoing actions being taken across the aviation industry.
+ECA is one of the key stakeholders to have contributed to this action plan.